cbwinslow/baseballdc/README.md

 will retrieve the Active Franchises table, that can be found [here](https://www.baseball-reference.com/teams/) on Baseball Reference.

-### 'query_params' - Optional Values
-There are also optional values that can be passed into the query_params, to further specify which table you request.
+There are also optional values that can be included in `query_params`.
+These are used to further specify which table you are requesting.
 The list of accepted optional parameters are

 * first_name
 * last_name